 As they contain the name evergreens, they look more important in Southern gardens, where you can expect year-round greenness.

 Once planted, daylilies grow on their own – so give them a good start.
 When planting daylilies in beds, work the soil to a depth of 15 inches, putting plenty of humus toward the bottom.
 Daylilies prefer a well-drained soil with lots of organic matter.

 For individual plants, prepare a hole 15″ inches deep and 20″ across, filling the bottom with humus.
 Don’t plant too deep, plant so the crown an inch below ground level.
 Spread the roots.

 Cut back to four or five inches tall for specimen planting, and water thoroughly.
 In fact, all daylilies like plenty of water from the time flower scapes begin to develop until blooms fade.
 Dryness will retard bud formation, leading to sickly blooms.

 Water from the bottom, sprinkling mars daylily flowers.
 Daylilies respond to mulching as well as any plant.
 Everything from peat moss to stable bedding has proved satisfactory.

 The idea daylilies bear poor cut flowers makes an incorrect claim, contrary to what some people may believe.
 Placed in low containers – bowls or trays – they look indeed decorative.
 Cut flower buds in the afternoon or before the morning when they become due to open.

-The link below includes additional tips for selecting, planting, and caring for daylilies from Today’s Homeowner.
-Also check out the official site of American hemerocallis society for educational and scientific info source.
+Check out the official site of American hemerocallis society for educational and scientific info source.